IrvinGil/Java-Design-Patterns/README.md

 There is no more setup needed other than the Java version mentioned above and the recommended IDE.
 Just navigate through the `src/java/com.designpatterns` and there you will find the design patterns sorted and organized in their own directories.
 Find the directory that is named: `/patternDescription` to read about the description of the design pattern.

-In order to run the desired design pattern, find the class on the directory that has ***Main*** attached to the name.
+In order to run the desired design pattern, find the class on the directory that has ***Main*** or ***Client*** attached to the name.
 This indicated that the class is a main class of a pattern domain.
 You can run the `main` class of the pattern domain, and it will work independently.

 <img src="src/static/img.png">